Can You Grow Aquarium Plants in Gravel

 Choosing the live plants to place in your aquarium is one of the more crucial parts of the planting process.
 Some plants do well when planted in a substrate (gravel or sand), while others do better when left floating.

-Some of the best plants to use for your gravel-based tank include:
+Some of the best plants to use for your gravel-based tank included (the list is discussed in details below):

 This plant creates a field across the bottom of your tank with a grass-like appearance, hence can be used to create a carpet that covers the bottom of the tank in a luscious green coat.